AlexHff/laravel-eCommerce/README.md

 ``` bash
 composer global require laravel/installer
 ```
 Clone this repo and change to the directory.

-Then run:
+##Usage
+Run:
 ``` bash
 php artisan serve
 ```